Skip to content

 • Warm meals often feel more satisfying than cold ones.

-However, weight loss doesn’t come from the soups alone.
-It comes from your total daily intake.
-If your bowls are too low in calories, you may feel ravenous later and end up overeating.
-If they’re too high in carbs or sodium, you might retain water or feel bloated.
+However, weight loss does not come from soups alone—it depends on your total daily calorie intake.
+If your bowls are too low in calories, you may feel very hungry later and end up overeating.
+If they are high in refined carbohydrates or sodium, you may experience bloating or temporary water retention.

 For a realistic target, use our Calorie Calculator and read how long it takes to notice weight loss.